xiaobogaga/data-structure/src/main/java/com/tomzhu/tree/README.md

 ## Search Tree

-Binary Search Tree, AVL tree, Splay Tree, Red-Black Tree, BTree are both search trees. they exposed similar methods like `insert(E ele)`, `remove(E ele)`, `contains(Ele e)`.
+Binary Search Tree, AVL tree, Splay Tree, Red-Black Tree, BTree, SkipList, Treap are both search trees. they exposed similar methods like `insert(E ele)`, `remove(E ele)`, `contains(Ele e)`.

+although SkipList is not a search tree, but it turns out it is very similar to binary search tree, no matter in time overhead for searching and its hierarchy structure.

+Treap is beyond binary search trees by supporting a heap order on priority property

 **Usage**